John Crane Company and Asbestos

 Please Contact Us with any questions or comments.

-The John Crane Company began in 1917 as a simple packing company but grew to include other products and industries, including many that used asbestos.
-Although the company no longer uses asbestos in its products, it still faces liabilities for worker exposure and illnesses like mesothelioma.
+The John Crane Company began in 1917 as a simple packing company but grew to include other products and industries.
+Many of John Crane’s products contained asbestos.
+Although the company no longer uses asbestos, it still faces liabilities for worker exposure and illnesses like mesothelioma.

-John Crane also grew by acquiring other businesses.
+- John Crane continued to innovate new packing and sealing technologies for many years.
+It also grew by acquiring other businesses.
 Some of the company’s recent acquisitions include CDI Energy Services, Oilfield Services, Global Energy Products, and Fiberod.